-La Verne Performance Awards: To receive consideration for a La Verne Performance Award, a student must be admitted through the Office of Undergraduate Admission at the central campus and be enrolled as a full-time student.
+To receive consideration for a La Verne Performance Scholarship, a student must be admitted through the Office of Undergraduate Admission at the central campus and be enrolled as a full-time student.
+The deadline to apply for the Performance Scholarship is February 1st annually.
 Audition or some other work is required as determined by the academic department.
-The La Verne Performance Award is a financial need based award.
-A La Verne performance Award is not awarded as an additional source of gift aid but is substituted to replace an existing La Verne Grant.